 Directions And Utensils The brewing directions were well organized and very easy to follow and the Mr. Beer website has a ton of information on everything from brewing tips to ingredients.
 (See: Mr.Beer.com)

 However I do recommend at a minimum, keeping a notebook handy for recording highlights of your brewing sessions.
-Depending on your level of computer skills you may want to create your own Blog like I did, to record brewing dates, ingredients and how the beers came out.
-You may also want to participate in some of the beer brewing Internet Forums that are out there.
-Where you can post questions about any brewing topic and be sure to get back qualified answers from some very experienced brewers.
+Depending on your level of computer skills you may want to create your own Blog like I did, to record brewing dates, recipe ingredients and how the beers turned out.
+You may also want to participate in some of the forums out there.
+It is helpful to post questions, about any brewing topic, and be sure that you are getting back reliable answers from very experienced brewers.

 My favorite brewing forums are: